Miami said to declare "financial urgency" in talks

-MIAMI Miami officials, who are seeking $40 million in union concessions, plan to declare "financial urgency," which would allow the Florida city to unilaterally alter employee contracts, the Miami Herald's website said on Thursday.
+MIAMI Miami city officials, seeking $40 million in union concessions, plan to declare "financial urgency," a move that would allow the city to unilaterally alter employee contracts, the Miami Herald's website said on Thursday.

 Quoting Mayor Tomas Regalado, the newspaper said the declaration would be issued by City Manager Johnny Martinez on Thursday and would yield savings needed to balance the city's $485 million annual operating budget.